 - Tax Controversy

-In 2015, Chase Tajima relocated to Los Angeles as founding associate attorney at Crockett & Associates.
+Chase Tajima is a founding associate attorney at Crockett & Associates.
 He concentrates in trials, civil litigation, business disputes, real estate, eminent domain, inverse condemnation, copyright litigation and tax controversy.
 Mr. Tajima handles all aspects of litigation including prefiling investigation, initial pleadings, discovery, depositions, summary judgment motions, trials and appeals in both state and federal courts.

 Prior to joining Crockett & Associates, Mr. Tajima was an associate at Chun Kerr LLP in Honolulu, Hawaii where he practiced in real estate transactions, commercial leasing, mortgage finance, tax controversy, tax planning, real property tax, and business organizations.
 There, he achieved a trial victory against the IRS (T.C.
 Memo 2015-91), litigated a $70 million state tax assessments for a publicly traded hotel company and advised on a $30 million 1031 exchange of fractional condominium interests.
 He co-authored the 2011 edition of the Limited Liability Company Manual for the Hawaii State Bar Association and was formerly the vice chair of Hawaii State Bar Association’s tax section.